- Representative measured values due to large measuring volume

 The surface probe is mounted directly on the outer wall of a bunker.
-It is cabable to irradiate up to 20 mm thick steel walls.
-However, the best measuring accuracy is achieved by using our specifically designed mounting frame, which is installed in an opening in the wall.
-The mounting frame is extremely robust due to the wear-resistant ceramics surface and allows for a quick and easy installation of the probe.
+It is cabable of measuring through steel walls up to 20 mm thick.
+However, the best measuring accuracy is achieved by using our mounting frame, which is installed in an opening in the wall.
+The mounting frame is extremely robust due to the wear-resistant ceramic surface and allows for quick and easy probe installation.

 The probe is mounted in a dip pipe made from steel or ceramics.
 Typically this dip pipe is inserted in the outlet section of the bunker, so that the probe is fully surrounded by bulk material.
 Due to the optimum position of the probe inside the material flow, a highly representative measurement is achieved.

 The probe is mounted in a dip pipe, closed at the bottom end, which is installed into the tank at an angle of approx. 30 - 45° to the horizontal.
 Ideally, the wall thickness of the dip pipe should be between 3 to 5 mm to minimise signal attenuation at the detector.
 (The signal is reduced by about 5 % per each 1 mm of steel.)
 We recommend using a hardened dip pipe, or a dip pipe with ceramic jacket, to ensure a long life time, even when working with abrasive products.The dip pipe is available in 3 lengths.

 The surface moisture measurement system should be used when the dip pipe for the bunker probe is subject to a high level of abrasion from falling product